steve-berlin/catchit/venv/share/doc/yt_dlp/README.txt

     requires one for the given context), never (never fetch a PO Token), or auto (default; only fetch a PO Token if the client requires one for the given context)
+-   playback_wait: Duration (in seconds) to wait inbetween the extraction and download stages in order to ensure the formats are available.
+The default is 6 seconds

 youtubepot-webpo